chidinmadominica/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that changes from hello to betty
+scripts that will play the starwarsiv